rust-lang/rustup/README.md

 a rewrite of multirust from shell script to Rust, by [Diggory Blake], and is now maintained by The Rust Project.

+### Can rustup download the Rust source code?

+The Rust source can be obtained by running `rustup component add rust-src`.
+It will be downloaded to the `<toolchain root>/lib/rustlib/src/rust` directory of the current toolchain.

 ### rustup fails with Windows error 32

 If rustup fails with Windows error 32, it may be due to antivirus